-An outbreak of a disease or similar public health threat could have a material adverse impact on the Company's business, financial position and results of operations.
+An outbreak of a disease or similar public health threat could have a material adverse impact on the Company's business, operating results and financial condition.

-An outbreak of a disease or similar public health threat that affects travel demand, travel behavior, or travel restrictions could have a material adverse impact on the Company's business, financial condition and results of operations.
+An outbreak of a disease or similar public health threat that affects travel demand, travel behavior, or travel restrictions could have a material adverse impact on the Company's business, financial condition and operating results.